Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 8) From owls and trouts to bears and snakes

-The first thing that usually comes to the visitor’s mind are bears, snakes, and wolves.
-Luckily for you (or not if you were looking forward seeing them) – it’s highly unlikely you’ll see huge mammals like wolves, lynx, or a bear, whom you’ll probably only see on a 5 kuna coin (kuna is Croatian currency, no Euro – yet).
+The first thing that usually comes to the visitor’s mind is bears, snakes, and wolves.
+It’s highly unlikely you’ll see huge mammals like wolves, lynx, or a bear.

-Although viper has a small evil-looking face and that horn on the head, keep in mind – if you are afraid of snakes – that it only uses the poison for the hunt (small animals) and is quite peaceful.
-Even if attacked, it will only use its poison as the last weapon.
-If you see a viper, just walk by and don’t try to touch it or even worse – kill it.
+Although a viper has a small, evil-looking face and that horn on the head, keep in mind – if you are afraid of snakes – that it only uses the poison for the hunt (small animals) and is quite peaceful.
+Even if attacked, it will only use its poison as its last weapon.
+If you see a viper, just walk by and don’t try to touch it or, even worse, kill it.
 It’s forbidden by Croatian laws.

-Animals that you’ll definitely see are trouts, lizards, birds like woodpeckers and hawks, butterflies, possibly a hedgehog, fox, rabbit, or a marten.
+Animals that you’ll definitely see are trout, lizards, birds like woodpeckers and hawks, butterflies, possibly a hedgehog, fox, rabbit, or a marten.

 9) Two counties – and counting!